 News Vandal charged with breaking Brooklyn church's angel statues Police said Andrew Oshesky urinated on the statues at Our Lady of Consolation Roman Catholic Church before knocking them to the ground.
 Police are looking for a vandal who they say urinated on and knocked over a pair of angel statues at Our Lady of Consolation Roman Catholic Church in Williamsburg.
-Photo Credit: NYPD By Alison Fox and Lauren Cook email@example.com, firstname.lastname@example.org @AlisonFox Updated December 10, 2018 5:54 PM Print Share fbShare Tweet gShare Email A man was charged on Monday in connection with the desecration of angel statues at a Williamsburg church, NYPD Chief of Detectives Dermot Shea said.
+Photo Credit: NYPD By Alison Fox and Lauren Cook firstname.lastname@example.org, email@example.com @AlisonFox Updated December 10, 2018 5:54 PM Print Share fbShare Tweet gShare Email A man was charged on Monday in connection with the desecration of angel statues at a Williamsburg church, NYPD Chief of Detectives Dermot Shea said.
 Andrew Oshesky is accused of urinating on the pair of statues outside of Our Lady of Consolation Roman Catholic Church on Metropolitan Avenue before knocking them over, according to police.
 The incident happened on Dec.
 2 around 4 a.m. and was caught on surveillance video, police said.
 Oshesky was charged with criminal mischief as a hate crime, according to Shea.
 "NYC has no place for hate," he added.
-By Alison Fox and Lauren Cook email@example.com, firstname.lastname@example.org @AlisonFox Alison covers law enforcement and breaking news.
+By Alison Fox and Lauren Cook firstname.lastname@example.org, email@example.com @AlisonFox Alison covers law enforcement and breaking news.
 She previously worked at The Wall Street Journal, and has a master’s degree from Northwestern University and bachelor’s from the University of Wisconsin at Madison.
 Share on Facebook Share on Twitter More on this topic Mayoral office would focus on stopping hate crimesA recent rash of hateful attacks reinforces the need for the new office, says bill sponsor Mark Levine.
 Arrest made in attack on Orthodox man in Brooklyn: CopsEnrique Gerena, of Brooklyn, was charged with assault as a hate crime, police said.
 9-year-old Jewish boy attacked on Williamsburg street: NYPDThe NYPD's Hate Crimes Task Force was investigating.
-Comments Comments section is temporarily on hold.
-Here’s why.
+Comments We're revamping our Comments section.
+Learn more and share your input.